 Santa Cruz Boardwalk, Santa Cruz, CA.

-Nestled on the warm beaches of Santa Cruz—about 90 minutes south of San Francisco—the Boardwalk is home to giant roller coasters, mini–golf, laser tag and enough food and games to keep people of all ages busy.
+Nestled on the warm beaches of Santa Cruz—about 90 minutes south of San Francisco—this awesome American Boardwalk is home to giant roller coasters, mini–golf, laser tag and enough food and games to keep people of all ages busy.
 The best part?
-An all–day unlimited rides wristband is only $29.95 plus tax, or you can pay $40.95 for the same wristband, plus your choice of two of the following attractions: Mini Golf, Laser Tag, Fright Walk, Lazer Maze, Boardwalk Bowl, Climb 'N Conquer, and you'll get three bonus points for arcades and games.
+An all–day unlimited rides wristband is only $39.95 plus tax, or you can pay $40.95 for the same wristband, plus your choice of two of the following attractions: Mini Golf, Laser Tag, Fright Walk, Lazer Maze, Boardwalk Bowl, Climb 'N Conquer, and you'll get three bonus points for arcades and games.
 Take that, Disney!